 It's suggested that we make friends with Chatbots because they never sleep.
 What else could they do for you?

-Forbes suggests that we make friends with a Chatbot.
+There's never been a better time to make friends with a Chatbot.
 Why?
 Because…

 - They never sleep